ros-hybrid-behaviour-planner/so_data/README.md

 class DepositPheromonesRandom(Exploration)
 ```

-3. SpreadGradient: this mechanisms enables the spreading of a gradient at the current position of the robot; can be executed by using DecisionBehaviour of rhbp_selforga package
+3. SpreadGradient: this mechanisms enables the spreading of a gradient at the current position of the robot (using SoBroadcaster); can be executed by using DecisionBehaviour of rhbp_selforga package

  ```python
 class SpreadGradient(object)